mozilla/elasticutils/docs/searching.rst

 .. seealso::

    http://www.elasticsearch.org/guide/reference/api/search/explain.html
-     ElasticSearch docs on explain (which are pretty bereft of details).
+     Elasticsearch docs on explain (which are pretty bereft of details).

 More like this: ``MLT``
 =======================

-ElasticUtils exposes ElasticSearch More Like This API with the `MLT` class.
+ElasticUtils exposes Elasticsearch More Like This API with the `MLT` class.

 For example::